Permadeath: In single-player video games

 A player, having died in NetHack, is asked if they would like to know more about the unidentified possessions they had been carrying.

 Permadeath was common in the golden age of arcade video games.
 Most arcade games (such as Space Invaders and Pac-Man) feature permanent death as a mechanic by default because they lack the technical ability to save the game state.
 Early home gaming mimicked this gameplay, including a simulation of entering coins to continue playing.
 As home computers and game consoles became more popular, games evolved to have less abstract protagonists, giving the death of a character more impact.
 When developers added the ability to replay a failed level, games become more complex to compensate, and stronger narratives were added, which focused on progressing characters through a linear story without repeated restarts.
 Inspired by the dungeon crawls in the first wave of Dungeons & Dragons adventures, early role-playing video games on home computers often lacked much narrative content and had a cavalier attitude toward killing off characters; players were expected to have little emotional connection to their characters, though many allowed players to save their characters' progress.

 Few single-player RPGs exhibit death that is truly permanent, as most allow the player to load a previously saved game and continue from the stored position.
 The subgenre of roguelike games is an exception, where permadeath is a high-value factor.
-While players can save their state and continue at a later time, the save file is generally erased or overwritten, preventing players from restarting at that same state.
-They work around this by backing up save files, but this tactic, called "save scumming", is considered cheating.
+While players can suspend game and resume it from the same point linearly, they are typically unable to "rewind" the game to an earlier state to act differently and "branch the history".
+To achieve this, the game at all times keeps at most one, most recent savefile.
+Yet players may deliberately work around this by backing up and restoring savefiles using system tools, this tactic, called "save scumming", is considered cheating.
 The use of the permadeath mechanic in roguelikes arose from the namesake of the genre, Rogue.
 The developers initially did not implement save capabilities, requiring players to finish the game in one session.
 When they added a save feature, they found that players would repeatedly reload a save file to obtain the best results, which was contrary to the game design—they "wanted [realism]"—so they implemented code to delete the save file on reloading.
 This feature is retained in nearly all derivatives of Rogue and other games more loosely inspired by its gameplay.